kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 document properties that you can get and set but that do not get persisted to MongoDB.
 In reality, a virtual attribute is just a combination of two functions, a getter and a setter.
-The getters are useful for formatting or combining fields, like `fullName` being a combination of `givenName` and `familyName`.
+The getters are useful for formatting or combining fields, like `fullName` being a combination of `firstName` and `lastName`.
 Setters are useful for decomposing a single value into multiple values for storage.

 [personSchema with virtuals example](lib/person-schema-example.js)

-Assuming we have `name.given` and `name.surname` properties: we can derive a `name.full` property from them.
+Assuming we have `name.firstName` and `name.lastName` properties: we can derive a `name.full` property from them.

 ## Code-Along